shariqriazz/QuickScribe/README.md

 *   **Operating System Permissions:**
     *   **Microphone Access:** The script needs permission to access your microphone for recording.
     *   **Accessibility / Input Monitoring (macOS) or similar (Windows/Linux):** The script requires permissions to monitor keyboard input (for the trigger key) and simulate keyboard events (for pasting).
 Grant these permissions when prompted by your OS.
+    *   **macOS Accessibility Permission:** When using the default keyboard injection on macOS, you must grant accessibility permissions to your Python interpreter or Terminal app in System Settings → Privacy & Security → Accessibility.
+This allows the script to inject keyboard events for text pasting.

 ## Installation